aurorasmiles/WorldGuardDocs/source/developer/dependency.rst

 Modifying plugin.yml
 ====================

-First, it is important that you specify WorldGuard as a "depend" or "softdepend" in your plugin.yml file so that Bukkit knows to make sure that WorldGuard is loaded before your plugin:
+First, it is important that you specify WorldGuard as a "depend" or "softdepend" in your plugin.yml file, so that Bukkit knows to make sure that WorldGuard is loaded before your plugin:

 .. code-block:: yaml